mmatyas/supermariowar/docs/netplay.md

 `maxplayers` | The number of players allowed to be on the server at the same time | 20 `password` | A password players have to enter to join the server | (nothing)

-You can change these values by creating a file called `serverconfig` (without extension), and placing it next to `smw-server`.
+You can change these values by creating a file called `serverconfig.txt`, and placing it next to `smw-server`.
 Here is an example:

 ```
 # SMW Server configuration